SyncoPro — Designing a

 Decision Readiness Engine

-SyncoPro’s MVP is not “a PRD tool.”
+SyncoPro’s current core is not “a PRD tool.”
 It’s a minimum viable system slice that evaluates readiness, routes governance, and constrains AI within authority boundaries.

 Monitoring + Learning System